 Drink options include regular coffees, speciality coffees (turmeric and cinnamon latte), teas, hot chocolate, cold-pressed juices, cocktails (lavender fused gin tonic), wines, beers and ciders.
 To give you the idea of prices, the Savoury Pancakes cost £10.50-13, Sweet Pancakes are £6-9.25, and Dutch Babies are £10-13.

 The restaurant is housed inside the arches at Flat Iron Square, which is home to street food stalls, food trucks, bars and entertainment space.
 There are a few tables outside which is perfect for people-watching.
 Venture inside, and you will find a calm space clad in blonde wood with a few hanging plants and fantastic lighting.
 There is a mezzanine area under the arched ceiling.
 You’ll find the toilets towards the back, or you can use the facilities in Flat Iron.

 Flat Iron Square

-To find out more about the restaurant go to the Where The Pancakes Are Website.
+To find out more about the restaurant, go to the Where The Pancakes Are Website.
 The address is Arch 35a, Flat Iron Square, 85a Southwark Bridge Road, London SE1 0NQ.
 The nearest stations are Borough or London Bridge.
-Current opening times listed are Monday to Wednesday 8am until 6pm, Thursday and Friday 8am until 9pm, Saturday 9am until 9pm and Sunday 9am until 6pm.
+Please check online for current opening times.
+I hope you enjoy your pancakes!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.